Unlikely intersections and the Chabauty-Kim method over number fields: Introduction

 \begin{remark} As explained below, the main input into the proof of Theorem \ref{finiteness} is an unlikely intersection result (Proposition \ref{unlikely_intersection}) for Kim's unipotent Albanese morphism.
 The idea of relating unlikely intersections to the Chabauty--Kim method also appears in the thesis of Daniel Hast \cite[\S 5]{hast-thesis}, where he shows that, when $K$ has a real place, case (2) (assuming Bloch--Kato) and case (4) of the above theorem are implied by a sufficiently strong unlikely intersection result \cite[Conjecture 5.1]{hast-thesis}, which is a generalisation of a question of Siksek on Chabauty's method over number fields.
 In section \ref{subsec:siksek}, we give a counterexample to this strong unlikely intersection result, which also provides a negative answer to Siksek's question.

-After writing this paper, the author learned that Hast has independently obtained related results pertaining to the relationship between the Chabauty--Kim method and generalisations of the Ax--Schanuel theorem \cite{hast}.
+Hast has independently obtained related results pertaining to the relationship between the Chabauty--Kim method and generalisations of the Ax--Schanuel theorem \cite{hast}.
 Rather than proving finiteness of $\mathcal{X}(\mathcal{O}_K \otimes \mathbb{Z}_p )_{S,n}$, Hast gives a Chabauty--Kim proof of finiteness of the set $\mathcal{X}(\mathcal{O}_{K,S})$ of integral points, assuming Klingler's Ax--Schanuel conjecture \cite[Conjecture 7.5]{klingler2017hodge} for variations of mixed Hodge structure, as well as the assumptions in (1) to (4).
-The point of divergence in proving finiteness of $\mathcal{X}(\mathcal{O}_{K,S})$ rather than $\mathcal{X}(\mathcal{O}_K \otimes \mathbb{Z}_p )_{S,n}$ is that, in both proofs, one wants to prove finiteness of the Zariski closure of a set of points (either $\Res _{K|\Q }(X)(\Q )\subset \Res $ or $\Res _{K|\Q }(X)(\Q _p )_n $) by considering its image under the unipotent Albanese morphism and intersecting with a Selmer scheme.
+The point of divergence in proving finiteness of $\mathcal{X}(\mathcal{O}_{K,S})$ rather than $\mathcal{X}(\mathcal{O}_K \otimes \mathbb{Z}_p )_{S,n}$ or $\mathcal{X}(\mathcal{O}_{K,v})_{S,n}$ is that, in both proofs, one wants to prove finiteness of the Zariski closure of a set of points (either $\Res _{K|\Q }(X)(\Q ) $ or $\Res _{K|\Q }(X)(\Q _p )_n $) by considering its image under the unipotent Albanese morphism and intersecting with a Selmer scheme.
 Whilst the former descends to $\Q$, the latter will in general just be defined over $\Q _p$ -- this phenomenon already occurs in the case of Chabauty's method over $\Q$, where the set $X(\Q _p )_1$ would be expected to typically contain non-algebraic points even when it is finite.
-We elaborate on the issue of fields of definition in the subsequent subsection.
+We elaborate on the issue of fields of definition in the subsequent subsection. \end{remark}